Snowflake-Labs/openflow-unstructured-data-pipeline-demo/docs/getting-started/quick-setup.md

 # Quick Setup

 Get your Snowflake OpenFlow demo running in 15 minutes with this streamlined setup guide.

-!!! success "Perfect for Demos"
 This quick setup focuses on the essential components needed to run the demo effectively, skipping optional configurations.

+!!! warning "Demo Data Disclaimer"
+    All business data, financial figures, and organizational information in this demo are fictitious and for demonstration purposes only.

 ## Prerequisites Checklist